Best Bait to Use for Catching Mice in a Nutshell:

 Mice are fast learners.
 Any mice that escape your traps the first night will be able to avoid them the second night.
 Take the time to identify rodent traffic patterns and to get the mice accustomed to their bedtime snack, and then put out as many traps as possible with as many different types of bait as possible.

 For ongoing mouse catching, it’s OK to give the little pests a steady diet of peanut butter.
 But while you are getting the mice used to the presence of the bait and on the first night you set out traps, offer an all you can eat buffet.
-This is the one time it might be OK to leave out bacon, cheese, cold cuts, or hot dogs in very small amounts, tied to the trap so the mouse can’t just run away with the bait.
+This is the one time it might be OK to leave out bacon, cheese, cold cuts, or hot dogs in very small amounts.

-The answer there is to ensure that the only food supply available to the mice is the bait in the trap.
-However, if the uptake in bait is still much lower than you would expect, then experiment with changing the bait on a fairly regular basis.
+In addition ensure that the only food supply available is the bait in the trap.
+However, if the uptake of bait is still much lower than you would expect, then experiment with changing the bait on a fairly regular basis.

 Leave new bait in the trap for a day or two, and if it is not being as effective as you would like, change it to something else and try again.
-Use strong smelling sticky foods, such as peanut butter, cream cheeses, chocolate fudge, marshmallow, etc. Get inventive, try to think like a mouse, and you will have the success you want.
-Visit here to learn all you need to know about how to get rid of mice.
+Get inventive, think like a mouse, and you will be successful.